 About the authors

-Liliana Rodríguez-Campos is Associate Professor and Director of the Center for Research, Evaluation, Assessment, and Measurement at the University of South Florida.
+Liliana Rodríguez-Campos is Professor and Director of the Graduate Certificate in Evaluation at the University of South Florida

-Rigoberto Rincones-Gómez is Associate Vice President for Institutional Research, Planning, and Effectiveness at Broward College.
+Rigoberto Rincones-Gómez is Associate Provost for Institutional Planning, Research, and Effectiveness at Edward Waters College.

 "Professional competence in the practice of evaluation now requires a thorough understanding of the most widely used trio of evaluation models—participatory, collaborative, and empowerment evaluation.
 This means more than—though it must include—their definitions and differences.
 It means an understanding of the great range of practical details and difficulties that each involve.
 This book is the best way to get that essential understanding of collaborative evaluation, which is, in my view, the most sensible of the three approaches: It's well-organized, clearly written, interesting, and comprehensive—really earning the title of a handbook."